Why should I consider the BIS degree program?

 How long does it take to complete the degree?

-The time it takes to complete your degree depends on how many courses you take each semester.
+The time it takes to complete your degree depends on how many transferable credits at admission and number of courses you take each semester.
 However, students must complete the program within seven years.
 On average, students complete the program within 3-4 years.

 What can I do with a BIS degree after I graduate?